top of page

 EAST: Mission Street to 19th Street

-c) Meeting shall refer to the monthly membership meeting as designated by the Executive Board for which proper notice of the change has been provided to the membership.
-Except in the event that NVDC has been inactive for one year or greater, proper notice shall be advance notice of not less than one week before the scheduled meeting and provided via electronic mail to members on the NVDC distribution list, posting on the NVDC website, and the NVDC Facebook page.
+c) Meeting refers to the monthly membership meeting as designated by the Executive Board for which proper notice of the change has been provided to the membership.
+Except in the event that NVDC has been inactive for one year or greater, proper notice is advance notice of five days before the scheduled meeting and provided via electronic mail to members on the NVDC distribution list and posting on the NVDC website.

-e) Democratic Party shall mean the regularly organized political party.
+e) Democratic Party means the regularly organized political party.

-f) Open Meeting shall mean meetings at which both members and the public may attend.
+f) Open Meeting means meetings at which both members and the public may attend.
 Closed meetings are those at which only members may attend.

 Article 3 – Purposes

-The primary objectives and purposes of the NVDC shall be as follows:
+The primary objectives and purposes of the NVDC are as follows:

 a) To share a vision of a Democratic Party that believes government at all levels must be responsive and accountable to the needs of all people.